Getting Started

 - REST API: Universal HTTP access for any language

-- Framework integrations: LangChain, LlamaIndex, OpenAI, and more
+- Framework integrations: Claude Agent SDK, LangChain, LlamaIndex, OpenAI, and more

-Can Scorecard be used for RLHF and agent training?
+Can Scorecard be used for agent improvement and continuous learning?

-Can Scorecard be used for RLHF and agent training?
+Can Scorecard be used for agent improvement and continuous learning?

 Limits and Constraints